ksheumaker/homeassistant-apsystems_ecur/README.md

 # Home-Assistant APsystems ECU Integration
 This is an integration for [Home-Assistant](http://home-assistant.io) that adds support for the [APsystems](http://www.apsystems.com) Energy Communication Unit (ECU) so that you are able to monitor your PV installation (inverters) in detail.

 Note: This integration was initially written for the older ECU-R (2160xxxxxxxx series) and is fully compatible with the ECU-B. For later ECU-R models (SunSpec logo/ECU-ID starting with 2162xxxxxxxx) and ECU-C owners, usage of this integration results in ECU outage over time.
-From version 1.2.21 the integration will reset the ECU automatically.
-This can be monitored by the ECU Restart sensor.
+From version 1.2.21 the integration will restart the ECU automatically.
+This can be monitored by the "binary_sensor.restart_ecu".
 Unfortunately this is a firmware issue which can't be solved by the integration.

 ## Background & acknowledgement
 This integration queries the ECU with a set interval for new data.
 This was done without a public API, and by listening to and interpreting the protocol the APSystems ECU phone app (ECUapp) uses when setting up the PV array.
 This couldn't have been done without the hardwork of @checking12 and @HAEdwin on the home assistant forum, and all the other people from this forum (https://gathering.tweakers.net/forum/list_messages/2032302/1).
-Thanks goes out to @12christiaan and @ViperRNMC for providing an automated solution to reboot the ECU-C and ECU-R (SunSpec logo/ECU-ID starting with 2162xxxxxxxx) models.
+Thanks goes out to @12christiaan and @ViperRNMC for providing an automated solution to restart the ECU-C and ECU-R (SunSpec logo/ECU-ID starting with 2162xxxxxxxx) models.

 ## Prerequisites
 You own an APSystems ECU and any combination of YC600, YC1000, DS3 or QS1/QS1A inverter.
 Your ECU is connected to your LAN, correctly configured and Home Assistant has free access to it.
 You also have HACS installed in Home Assistant.
 Connection method (ethernet or WiFi) depends on your ECU model, follow the table below.
-Connection | ECU Model | Reboot Automation Needed
+Connection | ECU Model | Automated Restart
 --- | --- | ---
 Wireless | ECU-R (2160xxxxxxxx series) and ECU-B | No
 Wired or Wireless | ECU-R (SunSpec logo/ECU-ID starting with 2162xxxxxxxx) | Yes